US’ longest war in Afghanistan ends with Taliban’s return to power | Law-Order

 "The Taliban has made commitments on safe passage and the world will hold them to their commitments.
 It will include ongoing diplomacy in Afghanistan and coordination with partners in the region to reopen the airport allowing for continued departure for those who want to leave and delivery of humanitarian assistance to the people of Afghanistan," Biden said.

-Blinkin said the US will engage with the Taliban not on the basis of what a Taliban-led government says, but what it does to live up to its commitments.
+Blinkin said the US will engage with the Taliban, not based on what a Taliban-led government says, but what it does to live up to its commitments.

-“The Taliban seek international legitimacy and support.
-Our message is: any legitimacy and any support will have to be earned,” Blinken said in an address to the nation hours after the US concluded its mission to Afghanistan early Tuesday.
+"The Taliban seek international legitimacy and support.
+Our message is: any legitimacy and any support will have to be earned," Blinken said in an address to the nation hours after the US concluded its mission to Afghanistan.

-The US completed the withdrawal of its forces from Kabul, ending 20 years of war that culminated in the Taliban's return to power on August 15.

-The Taliban insurgents stormed across the country, capturing all major cities in a matter of days, two weeks before the US was set to complete its troop withdrawal after a costly two-decade war.

-Defence Secretary Lloyd Austin in his remarks on the troop withdrawal said no other military in the world could accomplish what the US, its allies and partners did in such a short span of time in Afghanistan.
+Defense Secretary Lloyd Austin in his remarks on the troop withdrawal said no other military in the world could accomplish what the US, its allies, and partners did in such a short span of time in Afghanistan.

-“No other military in the world could accomplish what we and our allies and partners did in such a short span of time.
-That is a testament not only to our forces’ capabilities and courage but also to our relationships and the capabilities of our allies and partners,” Austin said in a statement at the conclusion of the American mission in Afghanistan.
+"No other military in the world could accomplish what we and our allies and partners did in such a short span of time.
+That is a testament not only to our forces' capabilities and courage but also to our relationships and the capabilities of our allies and partners," Austin said in a statement after the American mission in Afghanistan.

 "Over the course of more than four decades in service, I have never ceased to be amazed at what an American service member can do.
 I remain in awe.
 And I am thankful for the skill and professionalism with which they do it," he said.
 Post evacuation mission, Austin said the US will help Afghan friends as they now turn to the task of beginning new lives in new places.